csr632/react-hook-svs/README.md

     - Traditionally(without `react-hook-svs`), we use React context to achieve service composition:`<Provider1> <Provider2> <Provider3> <App /> </Provider3> </Provider2> </Provider1>` (the inner ones can depend on the outer ones).
 If you get a lot of providers, you will end up in [provider hell](https://github.com/jamiebuilds/unstated-next/issues/35).
 But with `react-hook-svs`, you can achieve exactly the same with **chaining**(the latter ones can depend on the former ones).
   - This is one of the major advantages compared with [unstated-next](https://github.com/jamiebuilds/unstated-next).
 This will make your services more composable and your JSX tree cleaner.
   - [See this demo](https://codesandbox.io/s/github/csr632/react-hook-svs/tree/master/src?fontsize=14&hidenavigation=1&module=%2Fdemos%2Fcomposition.tsx&moduleview=1&theme=dark).
-  - Sidenote: Services can be isolated or composable, depending on whether they are in same scope family.
-When you run a hooks in a scope, `react-hook-svs` will create a child scope to be the running enviroment of that hook.
-The "parent scope - child scope" structure will form a "enviroment tree" to resolve service requests properly.
+  - Sidenote: Services can be either isolated or accessible, depending on whether they are in same scope family.
+When you run a service inside a scope, `react-hook-svs` will create a child scope to be the running enviroment of that service.
+The "parent scope - child scope" structure will form a "enviroment tree" to resolve/isolate services properly.
 It just works like enviroment model of most programing languages.
 - **Service abstraction**.
   - Normal React hooks abstraction: the caller of a hook can't know whether the hook call other hooks in it.
 The nesting hook call is abstracted away by the parent hook.
-  - Beside normal React hooks abstraction, `react-hook-svs` gives you service abstraction: SvsA can run(instead of consume) SvsB inside it, but the users of SvsA will not feel the existance of SvsB: **SvsB will not be visible in the scope and react context.
-SvsA can re-export and re-name the output of SvsB to make it visible**.
+  - Beside normal React hooks abstraction, `react-hook-svs` gives you service abstraction: SvsA can run(instead of consume) SvsB inside it, but the users of SvsA will not feel the existance of SvsB: **SvsB will not be visible in the scope and React context.
+SvsA can choose to re-export and re-name the output of SvsB to make it visible**.
+This is similar to how nested esModules or nested function calls work.
   - [See this demo](https://codesandbox.io/s/github/csr632/react-hook-svs/tree/master/src?fontsize=14&hidenavigation=1&module=%2Fdemos%2Fabstraction.tsx&moduleview=1&theme=dark).
 - **Precise control of service visibility**.
 You can make a scope(which contains some services' output) only visible to a portion of children.
 You can make two children consume same kind of service, but two independent outputs.
   - [unstated-next](https://github.com/jamiebuilds/unstated-next) can not do that because you need to wrap you component with HOC to consume the service output.
 The HOC service will be visible to all its children.